JoachimSand/anvil/README.md

 zig build run -- -f [anvil_file.anv] && ./link.sh
 ```

+A set of test files can be found in the `test` directory. `zig test` can be used to run all of these tests simultaneously.

+## Nix Environment
 A `shell.nix` file is provided which will setup the required environment automatically.
 This requires an installiation of the `nix` package manager, however.
 The environment may be activated with
 ```
 nix-shell